 Buy to Let Mortgage Calculator

-Whether you’re simply considering a buy-to-let mortgage, or rather expanding your existing portfolio, our buy-to-let calculator allows you to check if you’re eligible as well as what sort of figure you can expect from a lender.
+Whether you’re simply considering a buy-to-let mortgage or looking to expand your existing portfolio, our buy-to-let calculator allows you to check if you’re eligible as well as what sort of figure you can expect from a lender.

 How much can I borrow?

-How much you could borrow for a buy-to-let mortgage depends on a specific set of your personal details.
-Put these into the calculator below and we’ll provide you with an indication of your borrowing potential.
+How much you could borrow for a buy-to-let mortgage depends on certain personal and financial factors.
+Put these details into the calculator below and we’ll provide you with an indication of your borrowing potential.

 This information is a guide only and should not be relied on as a recommendation or advice that any particular mortgage is suitable for you.
 All mortgages are subject to the applicant(s) meeting the eligibility criteria of the specific lender.
 You should make an appointment to receive mortgage advice which will based on your needs and circumstances.